Calcitonin gene-related peptide

-Calcitonin gene-related peptide (CGRP) is a neuropeptide that belongs to the calcitonin family.
-Human CGRP consists of two isoforms, CGRP alpha (α-CGRP, also known as CGRP I) and CGRP beta (β-CGRP, also known as CGRP II). α-CGRP is a 37-amino acid neuropeptide formed by alternative splicing of the calcitonin/CGRP gene located on chromosome 11. β-CGRP is less studied.
+Calcitonin gene-related peptides (CGRP) are a group of two similar neuropeptides that belong to the calcitonin family.
+The two types of CGRP in humans are alpha-CGRP (α-CGRP, also known as CGRP I) and beta-CGRP (β-CGRP, also known as CGRP II). α-CGRP is a 37-amino acid neuropeptide formed by alternative splicing of the calcitonin/CGRP gene located on chromosome 11. β-CGRP is less studied.
 In humans, β-CGRP differs from α-CGRP by three amino acids and is encoded in a separate, nearby gene.
 The CGRP family includes calcitonin (CT), adrenomedullin (AM), and amylin (AMY).

 Function

 CGRP is produced in both peripheral and central neurons.
 It is a potent peptide vasodilator and can function in the transmission of nociception.
 In the spinal cord, the function and expression of CGRP may differ depending on the location of synthesis.
 CGRP is derived mainly from the cell bodies of motor neurons when synthesized in the ventral horn of the spinal cord and may contribute to the regeneration of nervous tissue after injury.
 Conversely, CGRP is derived from dorsal root ganglion when synthesized in the dorsal horn of the spinal cord and may be linked to the transmission of pain.
 In the trigeminal vascular system, the cell bodies of the trigeminal ganglion are the main source of CGRP.
 CGRP is thought to play a role in cardiovascular homeostasis and nociception.
 In the heart, CGRP acts as a chronotrope by increasing heart rate.
 Apart from these attributes, CGRP is known to modulate the autonomic nervous system and plays a role in ingestion.

 CGRP has moderate effects on calcium homeostasis compared to its extensive actions in other areas, such as the autonomic nervous system.